indiqusdocs/yntraa/docs/Administration/ServicesManagement/WorkingwithAvailabilityZones.md

 :::

 :::note
-Currently, only the option to map CloudStack-based AZs is available on the Apiculus Admin Console UI.
+Currently, only the option to map CloudStack-based AZs is available on the Yntraa Admin platform UI.
 Support for other types of AZs is being developed.
 :::